guardian/pluto-storagetier/README.md

 sbt:nearline_archive> docker:publishLocal
 ```

 to run tests then compile and build a local version.
-Dependencies are resolved and downloaded prior to compilation.
+Dependencies are resolved and downloaded prior to compilation, so
+internet access is required; and using a 3G connection definitely not recommended!

 This should ultimately output a Docker image onto your local
 Docker daemon as `guardianmultimedia/storagetier-online-nearline:DEV` which can then be run via
 `docker run --rm  guardianmultimedia/storagetier-online-nearline:DEV`.